StrataLabs/footprint_demo/README.md

 		class BookFootprint < Footprint::Impression
   		store_in collection: "books"
 		end

+	Note: BigDecimal is not working with footprint.
+Explicitly declare the type to integer/string(whichever suits) in the 			project_footprint.rb

 9. Using impressions
 	1. Find the record , for ex, a= Book.find(1)